mfarajijalal/Open-Science-Final-Project/README.md

 ## Project Overview

+This project is directly derived from my ongoing PhD research on vibration-based analysis of tree-shaking systems and was intentionally designed to apply open science principles—such as transparency, reproducibility, and responsible data sharing—to a real-world research workflow.
 The dataset included in this repository contains a small, de-identified sample of vibration and acceleration measurements collected from tree-shaking experiments.
 Each CSV file corresponds to one individual tree.

 Only a limited subset of the full research data is shared here.
 All identifying information (e.g., GPS coordinates, timestamps, and experimental IDs) has been